neil-zip/pluginstxt/README.md

   An email or contact form link for users to reach out for support or questions.
 Use `mailto:` for email addresses or `https://` for contact forms.

 - **Icon-File** (Optional)
   A direct URL to the plugin’s icon or logo file (e.g., a PNG or JPG image), representing the plugin.
+Recommended dimensions of 512x512 (1:1 ratio).

 - **Meta-Data** (Optional)
   A JSON-encoded string to include any additional optional information (e.g., WordPress compatibility, license, additional tags, etc.).
 This field is designed for future flexibility.

+- **Cover-File** (Optional)
+  A direct URL to the plugin’s cover (e.g., a PNG or JPG image), representing the plugin.
+Recommended dimensions: 1200x400 to 1920x600 pixels (16:9 ratio).

 ### Step 2: Hosting Your Plugins Decentralized
 - Once your `plugins.txt` file is ready, self-host it on your website or plugin server.